 Ness Islands - Walk down along the river banks (in the direction of the Caledonian Canal) and you'll find the Ness Islands where you can escape from the hustle and bustle of the shops.
 Cross the river on the little bridges and you can visit Bught Park.
 Close by you will find the Floral Hall where you will discover a superb array of subtropical plants and a lovely coffe shop.
 If you plan to visit Ness Islands in the peak season from July to October, you can watch anglers casting long lines to leaping Atlantic salmon.

-Culloden Battlefield - The Battle of Culloden which took place on the 16 April 1746 was the final clash between the French-supported Jacobites and the Hanoverian British Government.
+Culloden Battlefield - National Trust for Scotland.
+The Battle of Culloden which took place on the 16 April 1746 was the final clash between the French-supported Jacobites and the Hanoverian British Government.
 It was the last battle ever to be fought on British soil.
 Nowadays you can visit the battlefield itself along with its exciting new visitor centre and interactive exhibition.
 Regular buses leave from Inverness Bus Station daily or alternatively you can take your own transport.
 Open daily, all year.

 Inverness Leisure – Offering a wide range of sports and leisure facilities including a 25 metre competition pool and a leisure pool for all members of the family.
 Inverness Leisure is located in Bught Park, close to the River Ness and the Caledonian Canal.
 Open daily.